hyperledger-archives/avalon/examples/apps/heart_disease_eval/README.md

 [build document](../../../BUILD.md#testing).
 You may run the CLI demo in standalone mode or in a Docker container.
-Heart disease workload is designed to compute average heart disease risk, even when invalid data is passed at the in_data parametere via the command prompt.
+Heart disease workload is designed to compute average heart disease risk, even when invalid data is passed at the in_data parameter via the command prompt.

 ## Using the Heart Disease Evaluation Interactive Command Line Client